 We get it.
 Time flies.
 And if time has gotten away from you when it comes to filing your taxes, not to worry; you can file for a tax extension.
 While a tax extension might seem faux pas, it’s actually relatively common.
 In fact, out of approximately 140 million U.S. tax filers, there are about 10 million businesses and 5 million individuals who file tax extensions annually.

 Understand what forms you need.

 Your business type determines which form you’ll need to file when requesting a tax extension.
 Most businesses can use a Form 7004 to file for an extension, but sole proprietors need a Form 4868.
 The IRS website has extensive directions for both forms which is helpful, especially if this is your first time filing an extension.
 Find directions for Form 7004 here and for Form 4868 here.
-You also need to make your request in a timely manner which means well before April 15th.
+You also need to make your request in a timely manner, which means well before April 15.

 Estimate what you owe…and pay that.

 Filing a tax extension is a one-page form.
 The hardest part of the process is estimating how much tax you owe.
 Remember, a tax extension doesn’t give more time for payment.
 Whether you’re sending your extension form via snail mail or via the web, you still need to pay an estimate of the taxes you owe.
 And keep in mind that if you don’t send payment, the IRS could deny your extension.

 Be as accurate as possible…and err on the side of overpayment.

 The IRS can issue costly interest charges if you underestimate the amount of taxes you owe.
 And, if you don’t make a good estimate, or are far off from the actual total, you could be subject to a penalty charge.